-Results show that a judicious selection of the roof surface properties of reflectance and emittance represent the most significant energy and cost saving options available to homeowners and builders.
+Results show that a judicious selection of the roof surface properties of reflectance and emittance represents the most significant energy and cost-saving options available to homeowners and builders.

 Metal roofing is a proven product, more durable than most available roofing systems.
 Metal roofs simply last longer, and is often the roofing choice for many government, school and industrial buildings.

 Metal roofs rate high in wind, fire, and hail resistance.